martinvirtel/herramientas-digitales/README.md

 ### Good Reads:

-  - [One Chart, twelve Tools](https://lisacharlotterost.github.io/2016/05/17/one-chart-tools/) by the very bright Lisa Charlotte Rost, tries out Tableau, Excel and other good tools to visualize the same dataset.
+  - [One Chart, twelve Tools](https://lisacharlotterost.github.io/2016/05/17/one-chart-tools/) dated 2016, but updated throug the years - the very bright and sorely missed former colleague [Lisa Charlotte Rost][lcr] tries out Tableau, Excel and other good tools to visualize the same dataset.